-- UNT will assess the need to implement interim or long-term protective measures, such as housing changes, change in class schedule, and “no contact” directive between both parties.
+- UNT will assess the need to implement interim or long-term protective measures, such as housing changes, change in class schedule, and a “no contact” directive between both parties.

 - UNT may issue a “no trespass” directive to the respondent if deemed appropriate.

-- UNT will provide a copy of the Code of Student Conduct or Sexual Harassment Policy to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution.
+- UNT will provide a copy of the Code of Student Conduct or Sexual Harassment Policy to the complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution.

 - UNT will inform the complainant of the outcome of the investigation, whether or not the respondent will be administratively charged and what the outcome of the hearing is.

 - UNT will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.